 Click here to read our complete NordVPN review.

 Surfshark – The best value split tunneling VPN service

 |Support||24/7 live chat|

 Split tunneling (Bypasser) is available for Windows and Android

 Another solid option for a split tunneling VPN is Surfshark.
 This VPN service brings premium security features, excellent speeds, and well-designed apps.
 Its network has 3,200+ servers in 95 countries, all running in diskless (ram-disk) mode for maximum security.

-Like NordVPN, Surfshark offers the WireGuard VPN protocol in all their VPN apps, including with the new Linux VPN GUI app.
+Like NordVPN, Surfshark offers the WireGuard VPN protocol in all their VPN apps, including the new Linux VPN GUI app.
 In our speed tests, Surfshark was only bested by NordVPN, as you can see in the Surfshark vs NordVPN comparison.

 Surfshark apps have a VPN kill switch that prevents data leaks that could compromise your privacy.
 They also offer additional privacy features like CleanWeb.
 The CleanWeb feature is a VPN ad blocker that can also filter out trackers and malware domains.
 Lastly, Surfshark has several specialized servers for various use cases.

 One particularly appealing aspect of Surfshark is that each subscription allows for an unlimited number of simultaneous connections.
 Add in their low price, and you can see what a great value Surfshark could be in heavily connected offices or households.
 This is one of the cheapest VPNs that still delivers premium performance and features.

 While Surfshark only offers split tunneling for Windows and for Android, it gives you more control over what gets routed through the VPN tunnel or around it.
 If you look at the image below, you can see that Surfshark lets you choose which apps go through the secure VPN tunnel.
-It also has an option to control which websites and IP addresses bypass the tunnel.
+It also has the option to control which websites and IP addresses bypass the tunnel.
 This can simplify your life by putting all of your split tunneling options in one place.

 If you have a lot of devices you need to connect to the internet through a VPN, or just want a great value on a high-quality VPN with split tunneling, Surfshark is worth considering.